tuyendq/lthwregex/README.md

 # Learn The Hard Way - Regex

 ## Wildcard
-. : one character
+. : one any character
-? : one or zero character
+? : zero or one time
-*
+* : zero or more times

 ## Group